Lawrence1024/FBLAComputerGameSimulation/README.md

       * The scoreboard on each level ranks the players according to their points in that level
       * If you placed in the first 5 on the leaderboard or scoreboard, celebratory fireworks will display
    7. Lives, stars, and points in a level
-      * In each level, users starts with 3 hearts and 3 stars
+      * In each level, users start with 3 hearts and 3 stars
       * A question related to FBLA is prompted each time an unanswered box is pushed into the X area
-        * Incorrect answer will cause the user to lose a heart
+        * Each incorrect answer will cause the user to lose a heart
-        * When all three hearts are lost, you lose a star and the level restarts
+        * When all three hearts are lost, you lose a star, and the level restarts
-      * The first trial of each level will determine how many stars you get in that level
+      * The first trial of each level will determine how many stars you get for that level
       * Points will be determined by how fast you complete the level
-        * Users can replay the level to earn a higher points
+        * Users can replay the level to score higher points
    8. Question Database
       * The question bank is a .csv file
-      * Question bank could be easily replaced with a different .csv files to display different questions
+      * Question bank could be easily replaced with different .csv files to display different questions
       * Notice that the question bank can only be replaced before the game is built

 Additional Notes
 ============
    1. All drawing (except the FBLA logo) in the game are drawn by our team members using PhotoShop
-   2. All levels (positions of boxes, obstacle and player) are designed by our team members
+   2. All levels (positions of boxes, obstacle, and player) are designed by our team members
    3. Background music and sound effects came from YouTube
       * No Copyright | Calm Jazz Music | Background Chill | Cafe Music | Relaxing Work & Study
         * https://www.youtube.com/watch?v=DVEUcbPkb-c